The Council carries out regular checks on all food premises to ensure the public is protected and that high standards are maintained.

 What are the different ratings?

-A business is given one of these ratings:
+All food businesses are given one of these ratings:

 All businesses should be able achieve the top rating of 5.